 If you happen to have shallots in the pantry but your recipe calls for onion, you can substitute one for the other.
 This switch will come in handy if you are cutting a recipe in half and don't want to use only part of an onion.
 The general rule of thumb is for every small onion, use three small shallots.
 Just remember the taste will be milder and less "oniony."

-What may happen more often is that your recipe calls for shallots but you only have onion.
+What might more likely happen is that your recipe calls for shallots but you only have onion.
 Unfortunately, this swap only works if the shallots are to be cooked—raw onion tastes nothing like raw shallot.
 If substituting for cooked shallot, calculate a similar ratio but add a little bit of garlic to the measurement of onion to provide that hint of garlic found in shallots.

 By looking at them, it seems unlikely shallots and scallions would be confused with each other.
-Perhaps it is due to the fact that they are both a type of onion and start with the letter "s."
-It could also be because shallots are referred to as scallions in some areas of the country, particularly in Louisiana.
+A scallion is long and thin with green leaves and a white tip and a shallot looks like a small, elongated red onion.
+Perhaps the mistaken identity persists due to the fact that they are both a type of onion and start with the letter "s."
+It also could be because shallots are referred to as scallions in some areas of the country, particularly in Louisiana.
 Early French settlers most likely had to substitute green onions for shallots, hence the confusion.